Disabled people have the right to good social care, but many still don't have the support they need to live as they choose.

-We need your help to make the government listen.
+We need your help to make the government Care for Equality.

 I have a progressive condition which means that I will become less independent over time.
 In terms of my social care, I get the bare minimum of what is available to support me with everyday life.